thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot configuration and licensing varies by memory availability.
 Other considerations also impact the performance of your solution.
 Because some solutions perform better than others, think about the following issues before implementation.

-Each node in a ThoughtSpot cluster performs ideally when it has less than 250GB of data and fewer than 0.25 billion total rows of data.
-For more complex schemas, we recommend even fewer rows of data per node for optimal performance.
+Nodes in a ThoughtSpot cluster performs optimally when these have less than 250GB of data and fewer than 250 million rows of data each.
+These figures are for nodes with 250GB memory capacity for data.
+Smaller nodes (e.g. 200GB) will serve proportionally smaller loads.

+For more complex schemas, we recommend fewer rows of data per node for optimal performance.
 To reduce the total amount of data and rows of data, you can limit the data range to the relevant years or months, or combine long and narrow tables into wider tables when possible.

 ## Data Boundaries